“Whether you think you can, or you think you can’t—you’re right.”

 My core value of Adventure had to overcome all the reasons my brain created for not going.

-We slept on an oil rig that had been converted into a dive hotel in the middle of the ocean; we ate fresh caught barbequed seafood on the beach every night; and yes, we did get to see those shy Orangutans.
+We slept on an oil rig that had been converted into a dive hotel in the middle of the ocean; we ate fresh caught barbequed seafood every night; and yes, we did get to see those shy Orangutans.

 See the images of SeaVentures Dive Hotel and Sipadan Island below and you will understand why we had to go!